tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 Adjoint, Inc. has also done an independent open source implementation of Bulletproofs in Haskell at `GitHub: adjoint-io/bulletproofs` [[29]].
 They have an open source implementation of a private permissioned blockchain with multi-party workflows aimed at the financial industry.

-Chain has done another independent open source implementation of Bulletproofs in Rust from the ground up at `GitHub:dalek-cryptography/bulletproofs` [[28]].
+Chain/Interstellar has done another independent open source implementation of Bulletproofs in Rust from the ground up at `GitHub:dalek-cryptography/bulletproofs` [[28]].
 They have implemented parallel Edwards formulas [[39]] using Intel® Advanced Vector Extensions 2 (AVX2) to accelerate curve operations.
 Initial testing suggests approximately 50% speedup (twice as fast) over the original `libsecp256k1`-based Bulletproofs implementation.